 Add coverage into ALM Octane (technical preview)

 When working with a CI other than Jenkins (whose plugin supports coverage) you can use a PUT operation to inject coverage into ALM Octane.
-For information about the plugin, see Install and configure the ALM Octane CI plugin on your CI server.
+For information about the plugin, see Install and configure the plugin on your CI server.

-To manually inject coverage created by your CI tool to the ALM Octane server:
+You can manually inject coverage created by your CI tool to the ALM Octane server.